puppetlabs/puppetconf-partner-demo-env/README.md

 Not a bad start, but also not a great example of Puppet in action.
 In the next section, you'll learn how to add some additional nodes to manage.

+### Snapshoting the Environment

+Once you finish provisioning the demo environment that will host the demos you want to give, it is recommended you snapshot the environment so you can quickly return to a good state after you give a demo.
+The `vagrant snapshot` command will do that for you.

+For each of the VMs in your demo environment, run the following command:

+        $ vagrant snapshot save <vm-name> base

+Restore the snapshot with

+        $ vagrant snapshot restore <vm-name> base

+See a list of snapshots available with

+        $ vagrant snapshot list

+## Extending the Demo Environment

+This demo environment can be extended by

+* Adding virtual machines
+* Adding roles to auto-configure VMs upon creation
+* Adding VM images

 ### Adding VMs

 Open the **config/vms.yaml** file.
 Inside, specify a list of